Dan1lcs/Dan1lcs/README.md

-### Olá!
-Eu sou o Danilo
+### Hey!
+I am Danilo

-- 🎓 Hoje estudo para trabalhar como Back-end
+- 🎓 Today I study for one day to work as a Back-end
-- 👨‍🎓 Estudando C / C#
+- 👨‍🎓 C / C# Student
-- 📫 Contate-me no email: devdanilo04@gmail.com
+- 📫 Contact me by email: devdanilo04@gmail.com
 - 🙋‍♂️ Pronouns: ele/dele

 <div>